cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 title: Bootstrapping
 category: Getting Started
 publish: true
-abstract: Instructions on how to bootstrap a Cloudify Management Environment
+abstract: Instructions on how to bootstrap a Cloudify Manager
 pageord: 50
 ---
 {%summary%}{{page.abstract}}{%endsummary%}

 # Overview

-While Cloudify's CLI provides [very limited support for deploying an application](LOCAL_WORKFLOWS_LINK!), to be able to fully utilize Cloudify to deploy your application using the different Cloudify plugins, you'll have to bootstrap a Cloudify Management Environment.
+While Cloudify's CLI provides [very limited support for deploying an application](LOCAL_WORKFLOWS_LINK!), to be able to fully utilize Cloudify to deploy your application using the different Cloudify plugins, you'll have to bootstrap a Cloudify Manager.

-A Cloudify Management Environment comprises of [several underlying open-source tools](overview-components.html) all integrated via Cloudify's code to create a dynamic environment supporting the different operational flows you might be interested in when deploying a production environment.
+A Cloudify Manager comprises of [several underlying open-source tools](overview-components.html) all integrated via Cloudify's code to create a dynamic environment supporting the different operational flows you might be interested in when deploying your application.

-The bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Management Environment to run and install Cloudify on that environment.
+The bootstrap process will create the infrastructure (servers, networks, security groups and rules, etc..) required for Cloudify's Manager to run and deploy Cloudify on that environment.

 # Initialization